rokket-labs/react-native-template-rokket/README.md

 :warning: This template is intended for React Native versions >= 0.60.
 It has not been tested with previous versions. :warning:

 To start a new app with React Native Template Rokket, simply start a new project using React Native CLI with npx (https://facebook.github.io/react-native/docs/getting-started.html).
-To do this, create a new app using `rokket` as a template.
+To do this, create a new app using `react-native-template-rokket` as a template.
 Easy as pie! :cake:

 ```
 npx --ignore-existing react-native init PROJECT_NAME --template react-native-template-rokket